esteinig/dartQC/docs/task.validate.md

 clone ID's renamed based on the passed in id_list.
 These new files are <project>_data_validated.csv and
 <project>_read_counts_validated.csv respectively

+This task is expected to be run as a stand-alone operation before pre-processing & generates new data and read count files to run the down line processing with.

-If the cdhit_path given is actually for cd-hit-est it will auto rename to cd-hit-est-2d
+Note:  If the cdhit_path given is actually for cd-hit-est it will auto rename to cd-hit-est-2d